soteria-security/365Inspect/README.md

 * *ExcludedInspectors*  is the name or names of the inspector or inspectors you wish to prevent from running with 365*Inspect*.
 If multiple inspectors are selected they must be comma separated.
 All modules other included modules will be run.
 * *SkipUpdateCheck* allows the user to skip the update and installation check.
 Only use this parameter if you know that your modules are up-to-date and are all installed correctly.

-When you execute 365*Inspect+* with *-MFA*, it may produce several graphical login prompts that you must sequentially log into.
+When you execute 365*Inspect+* normally, it may produce several graphical login prompts that you must sequentially log into.
 This is normal behavior as Exchange, SharePoint etc. have separate administration modules and each requires a different login session.
 If you simply log in the requested number of times, 365*Inspect+* should begin to execute.
-This is the opposite of fun and we're seeking a workaround, but needless to say we feel the results are worth the minute spent looking at MFA codes.
+For semi-automation you should specify the -Username parameter that would allow logging in into some of the modules automatically.
+Sadly there are some modules where it is required to login with full credentials, we cannot mitigate this issue.
+So we have to wait for an update in the future to allow the support of this functionality.

 As 365*Inspect+* executes, it will steadily print status updates indicating which inspection task is running.